-Trusted by companies worldwide to streamline and drive operational excellence
+Trusted by companies worldwide to support continuous improvement and operational excellence

 Fewer issues repeat and more get resolved.